What is a country? And how many are there?

 - U.N.
 Membership is NOT a valid litmus test for exclusion: There is no dispute anywhere that the Vatican is a valid, independent governing nation.
 To leave the Vatican off of a “Countries of the World” quiz is to have an incomplete quiz and people could very rightfully complain that the quiz is inaccurate without the Holy See on it.
 That the nation chooses to maintain independence by not participating in the U.N. makes it no less a nation.
 Switzerland did not join (for similar, though non-religious reasons) until 2002, yet no one would argue that the Swiss have been an independent nation since the Swiss constitution of 1848, if not since the Swiss confederation of 1291.

-So, how should Sporcle handle nations that are in dispute?
-Obviously, with the information above you can see that Geography on Sporcle is never going to be cut and dry, so let’s tackle the question of – what is a country- over each issue individually:
+So, how does one handle nations that are in dispute?
+Obviously, with the information above you can see that geography questions are never going to be cut and dry, so let’s tackle the question of – what is a country- over each issue individually:

 Nations we recognize on Sporcle: